Agriculture in Michoacán: Economic importance

-As of 2017, agriculture, including livestock, formed the primary economic industry in the state.
+As of 2017, agriculture in Michoacán, including livestock, formed the state’s primary economic industry.
 Of particular importance is the avocado sector; Mexico produces more avocadoes than any other country, and Michoacán is the primary growing area.

 Avocado

 Hass avocado is a hybrid’s result from a Mexican and a Guatemalan varieties.
 In 2017, more than 2 million 29 thousand metric tonnes of avocado were harvested in Mexico, 82.7% of which came from production in the state of Michoacán.
 The climate required to grow Hass avocado is a temperature ranging from 8 to 21 Celsius degrees and 1,200 to 1,600 mm annual precipitation (1 mm is equivalent to 1 water liter per square meter).
 Likewise, it is advisable to grow it between 800 and 2,500 m above sea level, on well-drained clay soils or clay-loam soils.

 Avocado is among Mexico's top agricultural exports, its production accounts for 4.39% of the national GDP and 8.84% of the country’s fruit production.
 Its foreign trade’s evolution has considerably grown; in 2011, 951 million dollars were exported, while 2961 million dollars were exported in 2017.
 Exports to the US went from 4,859 tonnes in 1990 to 917,070 in 2018 (see Table 1).